GP visit cards

 Who can get a GP visit card

 All children under the age of 6 can get a GP visit card.
 Find out about the GP visit card for children under 6 here.
-In Budget 2022, it was announced that GP visit cards for children will be extended to include children aged 6 and 7.

 The GP visit card is available to everyone aged over 70 without an income test.